arcadeJHS/ai-search-sveltekit/README.md

 Build Svelte components defined in `src/lib/web-components` into framework-agnostic custom elements.

 ### How To
-Create Svelte components in `src/lib/components`, then wrap them as web components in the folder `src/lib/web-components`, adding the Svelte element on top of the component source code (see https://svelte.dev/docs/custom-elements-api):
+Create Svelte components in `src/lib/components`, then wrap them as web components in the folder `src/lib/web-components`, adding the Svelte `svelte:options customElement` on top of the component source code (see https://svelte.dev/docs/custom-elements-api):

 ```html
 <svelte:options customElement="PREFIX-counter" />
 ```

+The logic is simple:

+as a default rule (for more complex components could be maybe possible to break the rule), keep "store agnostic" the svelte components inside `src/lib/components`:

+they can onyl receive `props` from parent, and emit events with svelte's `createEventDispatcher`.

+Then wrap the component into an "web component" in `src/lib/web-components`.
+Here you can link its props and events to the store.

+For a simple example see `/Users/jhs/EXMACHINA/ai-search-sveltekit/src/lib/components/AiSearchUserInputForm.svelte` and `src/lib/web-components/wc-ai-search-user-input-form.svelte`.

 > **Note:** The "PREFIX-" prefix allows you to define prefixed custom elements.
 > Define it in `vite.webcomponents.config`, setting a value for the variable `LIBRARY_PREFIX`.